dzarmola/knot_pull/README.md

 KnotPull reduces a user provided 3D structure, to simplify it, while preserving the topology of the chain.
-It has been successfully used for knot detection in proteins and chromatine chains.
+It has been successfully used for knot detection in proteins and chromatin chains.

 It can return either a final, simplified structure, or a .pdb formatted trajectory of consecutive simplifications performed.